Tatskaari/gendb/README.md

 contain any injected SQL.
 Unlike squirrel I don't plan to allow arbitrary strings to be passed in to the builder.
 This should make it impossible to get an SQL syntax error when using the DSL.

-## Inferring types of expressions from the go type
-Currently we have to specify the type of the expression when passing in parameters to the builder.
-For example we have to say `builder.Col(columnName)` to refer to a column of a table.
-In the future, all of these functions will take in a `interface{}` and attempt to generate an expression based on some rules.
-Strings will refer to column names and if you want to pass a bound string, you can use `builder.Bind(stringValue)`.

 ## Code Generation